tomtomwombat/fastbloom/README.md

 ## Overview

-fastbloom is a fast, flexible, and accurate Bloom filter implemented in Rust. fastbloom's default hasher is SipHash-1-3 using randomized keys but can be seeded or configured to use any hasher. fastbloom is 2-400 times faster than existing Bloom filter implementations. fastbloom's `AtomicBloomFilter` is a concurrent Bloom filter that avoids lock contention.
+fastbloom is a fast, flexible, and accurate Bloom filter implemented in Rust. fastbloom's default hasher is SipHash-1-3 using randomized keys but can be seeded or configured to use any hasher. fastbloom is 2-400 times faster and magnitudes more accurate than existing Bloom filter implementations. fastbloom's `AtomicBloomFilter` is a concurrent Bloom filter that avoids lock contention.

 ## Usage